Some of Malta’s most impressive palaces are the presidential ones

 San Anton Palace

-Built by a knight of the Order of St John in the scenic town of Attard, San Anton is the official residence of the President, located very close to Corinthia Palace Hotel & Spa.
+Built by a knight of the Order of St John in the scenic town of Attard, San Anton is the official residence of the President, located very close to Corinthia Palace Malta.
 Visitors love the Chapel of Our Lady of Pilar, which flashes in dozens of golds, oranges, yellows and blues, and contains whirlwinds of playful putti.
 However, the real show-stopper is the garden.
 Full of fountains, ponds, ducks, peacocks, roses, araucarias, busts, hedges, citrus trees and even turtles, many a sunny afternoon can be whiled away here.
 Try to visit the kitchen garden on one of its open-days.